-There are decidedly many pros and cons of a tankless water system.
-Here are some to consider:
+There are many pros and cons to a tankless water system.
+Here are some to consider.

-Savings – The initial costs for start up of a tankless system may be substantial.
+The initial costs of a tankless system may be substantial.
 However, long term savings result from the on-demand design.
 Tank systems maintain a required temperature calling upon energy consumption more than a tankless system.

-Temperature Constant – Tankless systems employ temperature compensating valves that eliminate fluctuations caused in tank systems where pressure affects temperature.
+Tankless systems employ temperature compensating valves that eliminate fluctuations caused by tank systems where pressure affects temperature.
 Most new tankless systems use a bypass and a mixing valve system to stabilize water pressure and temperature.

-Cost of Installation – This is a considerable factor especially when having to retrofit a house unit.
-When storage water heater units are replaced by a tankless system, electrical wiring or a gas pipeline usually have to be replaced with larger ones due to requirements.
-Most gas powered tankless systems require a much higher range for a modulating gas valve from as low as 10,000 to more than 1,000,000 BTUs.
-Electrical powered tankless systems will require wireing corresponding to 10 or 8 mm compared to traditional 10 or 6.
-Also, in gas powered tankless systems greater pressure and volume requirements must also be met.
+This is a considerable factor especially when having to retrofit a home unit.
+When storing water heater units are replaced by a tankless system, electrical wiring or a gas pipelines usually have to be replaced with larger ones due to code requirements.
+Most gas-powered tankless systems require a much higher range for a modulating gas valve from as low as 10,000 to more than 1,000,000 BTUs.
+Electrical powered tankless systems will require wiring corresponding to 10 or 8 mm compared to traditional 10 or 6.
+In gas-powered tankless systems greater pressure and volume requirements must also be met.

-Maintaining Shower Temperature – This can be a tricky task that will need a little practice.
-Since a shower operation calls for a longer timed flow of water, that flow will have a proportional effect upon the temperature – the faster the water flow through the heating coil, the less time it is heated.
+This can be a tricky task that will need a little practice.
+Since a shower operation calls for a longer timed flow of water, that flow will have a proportional effect upon the temperature – the faster the water flows through the heating coil, the less time it is heated.
 Therefore, a slower flow presents hotter water.
-This presents a need to adjust water flow to find that “perfect” shower temperature that mixes hot with cooler from a single faucet source.
-Therefore it can take some practice.
+This presents a need to adjust the water flow to find that “perfect” shower temperature that mixes hot and cold from a single faucet source.